gitendo/helloworld/README.md

 # hello 8-bit world!
 Example of Gameboy (DMG) "Hello world!" written in assembly language.
-Use with [RGBASM](https://github.com/rednex/rgbds).
+This is simple version that doesn't use interrupts.
+Assemble and link with [RGBASM](https://github.com/rednex/rgbds).

 ```
 rgbasm -ohello.o hello.s